preetsb/SQL-Project_Mar25/starting_with_data.md

               GROUP BY country
               ORDER BY unique_visitors DESC;

 Answer: The top countries are USA, India, UK, Canada, and Germany.
+Interesting that the unique visitors and top revenue do not match (but I also realize how much data is missing).